 People who hate wires should get the Razer BlackShark V2 Pro

-If you want the best wireless headset around, then go with the Razer BlackShark V2 Pro.
+If you want one of the best wireless headsets, go with the Razer BlackShark V2 Pro.
 The original BlackShark gaming headset was already one of our favorites, and the second iteration makes it an even better buy.
 Complete with an improved microphone and wireless functionality, the Razer BlackShark V2 Pro impressed us.

-For those looking to bounce between computer, console, and smartphone, the Logitech G Pro X Lightspeed has a lot to offer.
-Namely: a ton of available connections and features that allow you to use everything from your computer to Nintendo Switch.
+For those looking to bounce between computer, console, and smartphone, the Logitech G Pro X 2 Lightspeed has much to offer.
+Namely, there are a ton of available connections and features that allow you to use everything from your computer to Nintendo Switch.

 The Turtle Beach Stealth Pro is the ANC king of gaming

-Anyone looking to grab this headset should be aware, however, that it’s heavy.
-Additionally, it’s not going to make you forget similarly-priced headphone options for music, either.
-Though the ranges of sounds that the Turtle Beach Stealth Pro makes your enemies anything but — you may want to use an equalizer if you want to swap to tunes.
+However, anyone looking to grab this headset should be aware that it’s heavy.
+It won’t make you forget similarly-priced headphone options for music, either.
+Though the range of sounds that the Turtle Beach Stealth Pro makes your enemies anything — you may want to use an equalizer if you’re going to swap to tunes.

 The HyperX Cloud Alpha Wireless brings best-in-class battery life to a classic build

-The HyperX Cloud Alpha sat on this list and many others for years, and it feels only fitting that the thing to finally boot it off is, well, itself.
-In 2023m the HyperX Cloud Alpha Wireless is a wireless update to the classic HyperX workhorse.
+The HyperX Cloud Alpha Wireless is a wireless update to the classic HyperX workhorse.
 This gaming headset connects to your platform of choice using a 2.4GHz USB-A wireless dongle, and it brings an improved microphone (the original didn’t quite pull enough power for the low end) and indisputably the best battery life on the market.
-In our testing, the Cloud Alpha Wireless lasted over 327 hours on a single charge.
+The Cloud Alpha Wireless lasted over 327 hours on a single charge in our testing.

 On top of the battery and mic improvements, the headset sports the same very comfortable metal design with thick leatherette ear pads.
 It sounds just as good as its predecessor, too.
 The price markup for going wireless is rather significant, but it’s hard to argue with a battery like that.